Quickstart: Configure networking and update the device OS

-After you claim your Azure Sphere device, configure it for networking so that it can receive over-the-air (OTA) updates from the Azure Sphere Security Service and communicate with services such as an Azure IoT Hub.
+After you claim your Azure Sphere device, configure it for networking so that it can receive cloud updates from the Azure Sphere Security Service and communicate with services such as an Azure IoT Hub.
 After you configure networking, your device can receive an OS update from the cloud.

 Set up Wi-Fi on your Azure Sphere device

 Follow these steps to configure Wi-Fi on your Azure Sphere device:

 Connect your Azure Sphere device to your computer.

 Register the device's MAC address if your network environment requires it.
 Use the following command to get the MAC address, and then register it according to the procedure for your environment:

 azsphere device wifi show-status

 Add your Wi-Fi network to the device by using the azsphere device wifi add command as follows:

-azsphere device wifi add --ssid <yourSSID> --key <yourNetworkKey>
+azsphere device wifi add --ssid <yourSSID> --psk <yourNetworkKey>